 Outlaw is an educational, professional, political and social collaborative of law students, faculty and staff interested in working with Fowler School of Law and the surrounding community towards fostering and maintaining an environment that is supportive, positive and safe for individuals of sexual and gender diversity.
 While a vital function of Outlaw is to stimulate and assist students in their professional careers, the organization also serves as a forum in which Fowler School of Law students, staff and faculty may coordinate their efforts to combat homophobia, transphobia, heterosexism, discrimination and prejudice.
 Outlaw will work to promote the interests of gay, lesbian and transgender students, faculty and staff members and allies at Fowler School of Law.

 +-South Asian Law Student Association

-Additionally, South Asians are now joining the legal profession in increasing numbers instead of traditional careers such as engineering and medicine.
-Thus, SALSA hopes to provide a forum for career networking for South Asian law students and offer outreach to the South Asian community of Orange County and Greater Los Angeles and foster our relationship with the South Asian Bar Association of Southern California.
+South Asians are now joining the legal profession in increasing numbers instead of traditional careers such as engineering and medicine.
+Thus, SALSA hopes to provide a forum for career networking for South Asian law students and offer outreach to the South Asian community of Orange County and Greater Los Angeles and foster a relationship with the South Asian Bar Association of Southern California.

 Furthermore, SALSA provided support to the North American South Asian Law Student Association's (NASALSA) Annual Conference which was held in Miami, FL in February 2009, where South Asian law students, attorneys and judges attended from across the country.